ClementNerma/NightOS/docs/specs/kernel/syscalls.md

 Syscall resserved to the [`sys::hw`](../services/system/hw.md) service.

-List devices matching a provided CII.
+List devices with a provided [connection interface identifier (CII)](hardware.md#connection-interface-identifier).

-For each device, its SDI (4 bytes) is written to the provided address.
+For each device, its [raw device descriptor (RDD)](hardware.md#connection-interface-identifier) (up to 260 bytes) is written to the provided address.

+By prodiving a pattern with all bits set and a full CII, it is possible to retrieve informations from a single connection port.

 **Arguments:**

+- Pattern type (1 byte):
+  - Bit 0: match all connection types
+  - Bit 1: match all buses
+  - Bit 2: match all port numbers
-- [CII](hardware.md#connection-interface-identifier) of the devices to list (4 bytes)
+- [CII](hardware.md#connection-interface-identifier) pattern of the devices to list (4 bytes)
-  `0` will list all devices
 - [Writable buffer](data-structures.md#buffer-pointers) (16 bytes)

 **Return value:**